since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 At 15th level, your Arcane Jolt becomes more powerful.
 The extra damage of your Arcane Jolt increases to 4d6.

+#### Improved Combat Superiority

+At 15th level, your superiority dice turn into d6s.

+Starting at 15th level, when you roll initiative and have no superiority dice remaining, you regain 1 superiority die.

 \page

 ## Maneuvers
 The maneuvers are presented in alphabetical order.
 Unless the full text of a maneuver is provided here, each manuever is identical to those listed on page 74 of the _Player's Handbook_.
+Where maneuvers have been modified from the PHB, the modifications are shown in _italics_.

 **Aim**.
 You carefully aim your next attack.
 As a bonus action, you give yourself advantage on your next attack roll on the current turn.
 Expend one superiority die and add the die to the attack roll.
 You can use this bonus action only if you haven’t moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.